 This post may contain affiliate links meaning that when clicked on, I may receive a small commission at no cost to you.
 It's a great way to support bloggers and content creators, but if you'd like to know more, you can search "affiliate disclosure" in the search box to learn more.

-So learn from my little hurdles and unexpected surprises that I found while I moved to Madrid, and read on to see a couple of the things that I wish I knew before moving to Madrid, Spain.
+So learn from my little hurdles and unexpected surprises that I found when I moved to Madrid from the US, and read on to see a couple of the things that I wish I knew before moving to Madrid, Spain.